Starrcade '85: The Gathering: Event

 The sixth match was between Buddy Landel and Terry Taylor for the NWA National Heavyweight Championship.
-The match went back and forth, and J. J. Dillon came down to ringside during the match.
-As Taylor applied the side headlock, Landel pushed him into the referee, knocking him down.
-Dillon came onto the apron, and attempted to attack Taylor with his shoe.
+The match went back and forth, and J. J. Dillon came to ringside during the match.
+As Taylor applied a headlock, Landel pushed him into the referee, knocking the official down.
+Dillon climbed up to the ring apron and attempted to attack Taylor with a shoe.
 Taylor sent Landel into Dillon, and placed Landel on the top turnbuckle.
 Taylor attempted a superplex, but Dillon tripped him.
-Landel fell on top of Taylor, and pinned him to win the match and the title.
+Landel fell on top of Taylor, pinning him to win the match and the title.

-The seventh match was between the Minnesota Wrecking Crew (Ole and Arn Anderson) and the team of Wahoo McDaniel and Billy Jack Haynes for the NWA National Tag Team Championship.
-The match began with Haynes and McDaniel having the advantage over the Minnesota Wrecking Crew.
-The Minnesota Wrecking Crew fought back, and targeted McDaniel's left arm.
-Haynes tagged in, and Haynes and McDaniel gained the advantage.
+The seventh match was between Ole and Arn Anderson and the team of Wahoo McDaniel and Billy Jack Haynes for the NWA National Tag Team Championship.
+The match began with Haynes and McDaniel having the advantage.
+The Andersons fought back, targeting McDaniel's left arm.
+Haynes tagged in to resume the advantage.
 As McDaniel attacked Arn in the corner, Ole tripped him, and Arn pinned McDaniel as Ole held onto his foot.
-The Minnesota Wrecking Crew won the match, and retained the title.
+The Andersons won the match and retained the title.

 The eighth match was an "I Quit" match in a steel cage between Magnum T. A. and Tully Blanchard (accompanied by Baby Doll) for the NWA United States Heavyweight Championship.
 The match started back and forth.
 Blanchard applied the camel clutch, and Magnum T. A. performed a gorilla press drop onto the top rope.
-Blanchard attacked Magnum T. A. with the microphone and cage, and countered mounted punches with an inverted atomic drop.
+Blanchard attacked Magnum T. A. with the microphone and the cage, and countered mounted punches with an inverted atomic drop.
 Blanchard knocked down the referee, and Baby Doll threw a wooden chair into the ring.
-Blanchard attempted to use a sharp part of the chair, but Magnum T. A. blocked it.
-Magnum T. A. used the weapon on Blanchard's forehead, and forced him to give up.
+Blanchard attempted to use a sharp piece from the chair as a weapon, but T. A. blocked it and used the weapon on Blanchard's forehead, forcing him to give up.
 Magnum T. A. won the match and the title.
+The match is widely considered one of the best in history and popularized the I Quit match.

 The ninth match was an Atlanta Street Fight between The Midnight Express (Bobby Eaton and Dennis Condrey) (accompanied by Jim Cornette) and the team of Jimmy Valiant and Miss Atlanta Lively.
 The match started with Valiant and Lively having the advantage until Eaton sent Valiant outside, and double-teamed Lively with Condrey.
-Valiant returned to the ring, but The Midnight Express performed a double clothesline to him.
+Valiant returned to the ring, but The Midnight Express performed a double clothesline on him.
 Eaton attempted to jump from the top turnbuckle onto Valiant, but Lively caught him with a European uppercut.
-Lively then pinned Eaton to win the match.
+Lively pinned Eaton to win the match.